 Heroin is a highly addictive substance.
 It is an opioid that binds itself rapidly to the pain and pleasure receptor cells.
 That is why a person experiences euphoria when they use it.
 In the United States alone, 948,000 people reported using heroin in a single year.
 Heroin addiction can change your life drastically.
 Your productivity rate will slump, and the quality of your relationships might plummet.
-Luckily, you can join a residential addiction treatment program at Atlanta Detox Center to help you recover.
+Luckily, you can start a heroin detox program and residential addiction treatment program at Atlanta Detox Center to help you recover.

 Signs of Heroin Addiction

 First, it is important to distinguish the difference between dependence and addiction.
 The physical dependence on heroin is a function of the quantity that an individual takes.
 In the beginning, users can get the pleasurable effects just by taking small doses of the drug.
 As they progress, they need to increase their dosage to sustain the same effect.

 Addiction, on the other hand, is a mental disorder.
 The disorder makes it difficult for a person to function normally without consuming heroin.
 In most cases, physical dependence and addiction go hand in hand.
 Some of the signs of heroin addiction in a person include: